hollorol/AgroMo/README.md

 - [x] Click the [START SIMULATION] button to start the simulation.
 All available (minus one) threads are used for the calculations.

 #### Queries:
-- [x] Each item in the QUERIES list stands for an SQL query in which key sections were made to be selectable: e.g. data table, time frame and/or aggregation function.
+- [x] Each item in the QUERIES list stands for an SQL sentence in which key sections were made to be selectable.
+After choosing a query, set/finalize the SQL sentence by picking items from the available {1}, {2}, etc. dropdown menus.
+You may select the data table the query referring to; you may select the time frame you want to focus on; and/or you may select the aggregation function (max, min, mean, etc.) you want to apply on the data the SELECT SQL statement retrieved from the data table.

+An example the retrieves the average annual Net Primary Production for each grid cell for a given time period:

+Raw query item: {1} annual NPP in the [T-T] period for model output {2}
+Finalized query item: {1: mean} annual NPP in the [1981-2010] period for model output {2: TestRun}
+SQL sentence: SELECT plotid, AVG(cNPP) FROM (SELECT MAX(cumNPP) AS cNPP, plotid, year FROM TestRun WHERE year >= 1981 AND year <= 2010 GROUP BY year, plotid) GROUP BY plotid

+- [x] New, self made SQL sentences can be added to the system by placing properly formatted .json files to the .\data\template\grid\ folder.

 ### AgroMo Map